 Each season is as beautiful as the next, with the forest accessible throughout the year.
 Subject to heavy snowfall in winter, visitors should dress appropriately from December to March and should you wish to walk through the forest, you will need snowshoes to navigate the deep snow.

-11 / Hoshitoge Rice Terraces / best: spring to autumn
+11 / HOSHITOGE RICE TERRACES / best: May to October

 Located in the Matsudai region, the terraces are accessible by car throughout the year but perhaps at their best in spring – from May to June – when the terraced fields are flooded with water and reflect the morning and evening sky, and in later summer – in August and September – when the mature rice turns lush green before yellowing before harvest.